All you need to know about glacier skiing and Austria’s Hintertux Glacier.

 Don’t be mistaken and think that glacier skiing is all about ‘skiing on ice’ and only for expert skiers.
 Glaciers offer soft powder snow, calm weather and beautiful pistes – all year-round.
 They are just as perfect for beginner skiers of all ages as they are for those looking to work on polishing new skills, or the families with kids who need to be kept amused.
 The best part about glacier skiing is that you can go on a ski break outside the main ski season between May and November.
-So, rather than having to wait an entire year, you can have a sneaky ski break in October, for example, when you get fresh snow and sunny slopes – which is exactly what we were looking for!
+So, rather than having to wait an entire year, you can have a sneaky ski break in the autumn when you get fresh snow and sunny slopes – which is exactly what we were looking for!

 Can you ski all year round?

 Not all glaciers offer year-round skiing, some are shut during the hotter summer months, so do check the best time to go for each glacier.
 The only ski resort in Austria, where you can ski all year round, and arguably the best all-round glacier resort we’ve found in Europe, is the Hintertux glacier.

 Hintertux offers the steepest glacier skiing in the Alps – supplemented in winter by a sprawling network of pistes snaking through the unglaciated terrain lower down.
 It’s a great place to sharpen your technique if you’ve been on some of our single parent or singles ski holidays and are a seasoned skier.
 The high altitude – up to 3,250 m – means you can escape all but the sharpest thaws at any time of year.
 The pistes at the very top are the best – wide, grippy and almost always quieter than the runs lower down.
 On a windless sunny day, they’re a lovely place to set your edges to groomed snow.
 Some of the slopes on the glacier are fairly steep, but there are some easy ones too…